sciety/sciety/static/groups/biophysics-colab--4bbf0c12-629b-4bb8-91d6-974f4df8efb2.md

 ## Content license

-Content is licensed under the [Creative Commons CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) unless otherwise specified.
+Content is licensed under the [Creative Commons CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) unless otherwise specified.